How does a Hand Pump Work?

 The Invention of the Hand Pump

-After the discovery of metal in the 1800s, the hand pump was invented.
-It became a revolutionary tool to access groundwater using human strength — no electricity needed.
+After the discovery and widespread use of metal in the 1800s, the hand pump was invented — a simple yet revolutionary tool that allowed people to access groundwater using only human strength, without any electricity or complex machinery.

 1. The Main Cylinder